 The office therefore needs to become a more dynamic and flexible environment that makes collaboration easy and accommodates employees’ and teams’ different rhythms – and that’s where office neighborhoods come in.

 At first glance, an office neighborhood workspace looks like an open-plan office.
 But there’s more to it than meets the eye.
-Office neighbourhood seating is a way of organizing your workplace so that people who need to work with each other or have similar needs sit together.
+Office neighborhood seating is a way of organizing your workplace so that people who need to work with each other or have similar needs sit together.
 It has dedicated areas for different groups – or communities – of employees.
 Each one typically has 30 to 60 people in it.

 By seating a community together, you can make sure they’ve got access to the people and amenities they need to get the most out of their time in the office.
 These agile neighborhoods can be based on a variety of needs: